 2. Suggest the smallest safe fix.

-4. Suggest regression tests.
+4. Suggest regression tests and expected results.

 Refactor this code for [READABILITY/PERFORMANCE/MAINTAINABILITY].